ImperialCollegeLondon/grad_school_git_course/_episodes/l1-01-why-use-vcs.md

 ---

-## Why Code Can Become a Disaster Without Version Control
+## What Can Go Wrong Without Version Control

 Consider the following directory listing.
 This is a common situation that can occur when working without version control (in fact it's probably the best